tlatrace/painting-style-transfer/README.md

 Link : https://www.kaggle.com/delayedkarma/impressionist-classifier-data

+The dataset is composed of multiple pictures of 10 famous painters paintings.
+They are in JPG format.
+The first step is to visualize them.
+For this, one should convert the JPG files into numpy arrays, data structure that Python can easily handle.

 ### Methods

 The first idea is to implement a CNN model to extract the style of a painting.
+The model will be trained on 10 famous painters artwork in order to extract the 10 corresponding styles.
 The second part will consist of applying this style to a picture of a day-to-day moment.